Primary Literacy Promoter

 English is the official language, spoken by nearly all Guyanese including indigenous people in remote communities.
 Other languages include Guyanese Creolese (widely spoken), and nine indigenous languages including Macushi, Wapishana, and Patomona.
 Primary Literacy Promoters receive training in Guyanese Creolese language and culture during Pre-Service Training, as well as a very limited introduction to the language spoken in their community.
-Emphasis is placed on self-directed, immersion language learning techniques to enhance Volunteers' ability to learn a local indigenous language in their community.
+Emphasis is placed on self-directed, immersive language learning techniques to enhance Volunteers' ability to learn a local indigenous language in their community.

 Guyana is the only English-speaking country in South America.
 It lies five degrees north of the Equator, and its climate is warm and tropical throughout the year.
 December to January and May to June are the rainy seasons.
-Guyana combines a Caribbean-flavored culture on the coast, featuring a mixture of Afro- and Indo-Guyanese influences, and a variety of indigenous cultures in the vast, forested hinterland in the interior.
+Guyana combines a Caribbean-flavored culture on the coast, featuring a mixture of Afro- and Indo-Guyanese influences, and a variety of indigenous cultures in the vast, forested hinterland of the interior.

 Most of the population lives in a long narrow strip along the Atlantic Ocean stretching from Venezuela to Suriname.
-The open savannah and forests of the interior are dotted with small indigenous communities, some of whom still preserve their own language.
+The open savannah and forests of the interior are dotted with small indigenous communities, some of which still preserve their own language.
 The country is crisscrossed by myriad rivers, and transportation to and from the Volunteer’s community may involve a mix of a minibus, hired car, small plane, motorboat, and canoe.

-Primary Literacy Promoters live and work in villages and towns along the coast, and in rural and remote communities in the inner hinterlands of Guyana.
+Primary Literacy Promoters live and work in villages and towns along the coast, and in rural, remote communities in the inner hinterlands of Guyana.
 Large towns have power lines, communication infrastructure and running water, while many rural villages rely on solar panels, latrines and community wells.
 Cell phone and internet service are sporadic throughout the country.